tagged

 In recent years, Leslie County has faced economic decline due to the decrease in coal mining activity and the shift towards cleaner energy sources.
 Efforts have been made to diversify the economy through tourism and attracting small businesses.
 Today, Leslie County continues to embrace its heritage while seeking new opportunities for growth and development.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Leslie County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Leslie County, Kentucky.

 • 1825 – Leslie County is formed from parts of Clay, Harlan, and Perry counties.